svn2github/rkward-svn-mirror/branches/jss_dec_10/examples/README.txt

 -- Requirements for this demonstration --
-These demonstration files require an existing installation of RKWard 0.5.4 on your system.
+These demonstration files require an existing installation of RKWard 0.5.4 (or later) on your system.
 Please refer to http://rkward.sf.net for instructions on the various methods of installation.